-About Undergraduate Research and Innovation Grants
+About Undergraduate Research Grants

 These grants encourage cross-disciplinary collaboration and promote faculty-student mentorship.
 They are open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.

-Receive up to $3,000 in grant funding to develop an interdisciplinary project.
+Funding: Receive up to $3,000 in grant funding to develop an interdisciplinary project.

-Apply for Undergraduate Research and Innovation Grants
+Apply for Undergraduate Research Grants

 Performativity vs. Performance: Understanding the Difference in Contemporary Performance Art